aergonaut/LifeAquatic/README.md

 ## Contributing

 This mod is open source!
 If you have an idea for a feature you would like to see, please feel free to submit a pull request!

 1. Fork the repo
 2. Create a branch
 3. Push your branch to GitHub
 4. Open a Pull Request!

+## Style

+Coding style is enforced by [ScalaStyle](http://www.scalastyle.org/).
+ScalaStyle is run against every commit as part of each [build](https://travis-ci.org/aergonaut/LifeAquatic).

+To check style yourself, run `./gradlew scalaStye`.

 ## License